the-eco-foundation/eco-routes/contracts/README.md

 as documented in [Optimism L2 Commitment Construction](https://specs.optimism.io/protocol/proposals.html#l2-output-commitment-construction).

+**Note: The current Bedrock proving approach considers a block finalized when the batch has been "posted" to the settlement chain.
+It does not include a Finalization Period (e.g. a week) as implemented in [OptimismPortal.sol](https://github.com/ethereum-optimism/optimism/blob/62c7f3b05a70027b30054d4c8974f44000606fb7/packages/contracts-bedrock/contracts/L1/OptimismPortal.sol#L362).**

 Attributes:

 - `chainId` (uint256) the chain id of the chain we are proving (destination chain)